TotalEnergies SE (TTE): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1924 Compagnie Française des Pétroles (CFP) founded Established France's presence in international oil exploration and production, driven by national energy security needs.
+1924 Compagnie Française des Pétroles (CFP) founded Established France's presence in international oil exploration, driven by national energy security.

-1954 Launch of the TOTAL brand Created a unified brand for downstream products, enhancing market recognition and consumer loyalty across its service station network.
+1954 Launch of the TOTAL brand Created a unified, recognizable brand for downstream products, boosting consumer market recognition.

 TotalEnergies SE (TTE) Ownership Structure